Sexual Violence Prevention Online Mandatory Training

 You will receive an email in August or September with a direct link to access the online training course.
 The sender will appear as “University of Wisconsin–Milwaukee,” however the email address will be firstname.lastname@example.org with the subject line “Sexual Assault Prevention Course Assigned to You by UWM.”
 Please do not delete the email.
 You will have thirty days to complete this training.

-If you have any questions about the training, please contact email@example.com, and a member of the Norris Health Center Health Promotion & Wellness team will respond to you.
+If you have any questions about the training, please contact email@example.com, and a member of the Student Health and Wellness Center’s Health Promotion & Wellness team will respond to you.

 Student employees are required to complete both the employee training at the start of their employment and the student training, as the content and focus is different.